EternityForest/Acorns/README.md

 ### stream.reads(size)
 In addition to Squirrel's standard functions for read/writing to blobs and files, reads(size) alows reading up to size bytes as a str.

+### setConfig(key, val)

+Sets a key in the config.ini file, creating it if it does not exist.
+Val gets converted to a string.

+Keys are a dot-separated hierarchy.
+If there is more than one component,  the first part is the section name, and the rest is the actual key.

 ## API